search icon-carat-right cmu-wordmark

 Director, Software Solutions Division

-Anita Carleton is an Executive Leadership Team Member and Division Director of the Software Solutions Division (SSD) at the Software Engineering Institute (SEI), Carnegie Mellon University, with more than 30 years of technical and senior leadership experience in the software engineering industry.
-The mission of SSD is to advance the state of the practice in software engineering through applied research, development, and transition of innovative technologies for building and acquiring software-intensive systems, with the specific goal of making software a strategic advantage for the Department of Defense.
-SSD provides leadership through research collaborations with CMU and others in academia, directly engaging with major defense acquisition projects, partnering with industry, and informing DoD policy makers.
+Anita Carleton is a member of the Executive Leadership Team at Carnegie Mellon University’s Software Engineering Institute (SEI) and serves as Division Director of its Software Solutions Division.
+In that role, Carleton leads the SSD in its mission of advancing the state of the practice in software engineering through applied research, development, and the transition of innovative technologies for building and acquiring software-intensive systems, with the specific goal of making software a strategic advantage for the U.S. Department of Defense (DoD).
+Carleton maintains the Software Solutions Division as a leader in software engineering by cultivating research collaborations with CMU and others in academia, directly engaging with major defense acquisition projects, partnering with industry, and informing DoD policy makers.
+Most recently, Carleton led a national study that engaged the software engineering community to define a national agenda for software engineering research and development for the next decade titled Architecting the Future of Software Engineering: A National Agenda for Software Engineering Research & Development.